Rawbank

 Rawbank is a regulated financial institution based in the Democratic Republic of the Congo (DRC).
-The bank was created on 2 May 2002, and has grown to become the DRC's largest universal bank with total assets of $4.2b at FYE 2021.
-The bank has over 1,800 employees, and services over 500,000 corporate, SME, and retail clients through its network of 110 branches, 400+ ATM's, as well as its digital banking platforms & applications.
+The bank was created on 2 May 2002, and has grown to become the DRC's largest universal bank with total assets of US$4.9 billion as of December 2023.

+As of 2022, the bank had over 1,800 employees, and serviced over 500,000 corporate, SME, and retail clients through its network of 110 branches, 500+ ATM's, as well as its digital banking platforms and applications.

 History

 Rawbank was launched in 2002 by the Rawji family, which have a diversified set of business interests in the Democratic Rep. of Congo, that is commonly called Rawji Group.
 The family traces its roots in the DRC since 1902, and is owned by the Rawji brothers, namely Mushtaque, Zahir, Mazhar, Aslam and Murtaza.
 The history of the Rawji group begins at the beginning of the 20th century, when Merali Rawji (father of the Mushtaque siblings) settled in Kindu, then in Kalemie and later in Kisangani, in the eastern part of what was then the Belgian Congo.
 The family was initially heavily involved in the coffee and cocoa trading, which was a predominant export from Eastern Congo.
 In 1966, the family acquired Beltexco, a textile products distribution entity which had a national presence.

-The directors of this group of companies are descendants of the founder (Merlan Rawji).
-They grew up in the Belgian Congo, and went to Europe to complete their education.
-In the early 1990s, the war rocked the Democratic Republic of the Congo (DRC), but the Rawji group continued to maintain & expand their business activities.
-They set up in the capital, Kinshasa, and continued to diversify their portfolio of activities with the following;